Terms & Conditions

 5.1.10 Use and maintain the fire equipment in line with any instructions we give you.
 If we have not installed the fire equipment, you must make sure that you use and maintain the fire equipment in line with any instructions given to you when it was installed.

 5.1.12 While we are maintaining the fire equipment, it may not be fully operational.
-By law, you must make sure that you make other suitable arrangements to make sure you have effective protection if there is a fire.
+By law, you must make sure that you make other suitable arrangements to make sure you have effective protection in place if there is a fire.

 5.2 If we are prevented from or delayed in carrying out our responsibilities under the contract by any act, or failure to act, by you, your agents, subcontractors, consultants or employees, we will:

 5.2.1 not be legally responsible for any costs, charges or losses you suffer that arise directly or indirectly from the prevention or delay;